-The admissions process for St. Anne's Catholic Primary is part of the Coventry Local Authority coordinated admissions scheme.
-To apply for a place at for St. Anne's Catholic Primary in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming for St. Anne's Catholic Primary on the application form.
-Applications need to be made by 15th January 2021.
-Baptismal Certificates MUST be submitted with the application for any child who is Baptised Catholic (see Note 2).
+The admissions process for St. Peter's Catholic Primary School is part of the Warwickshire Local Authority co-ordinated admissions scheme.
+To apply for a place at St. Peter's Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St. Peter's Catholic Primary School on the application form.
+Applications need to be made by 15th January 2022.
+A Supplementary Information Form (SIF) must also be completed and returned directly to the school by the same date (see Note 2).